nanog75/hackathon/_day0/2019-02-17-step-3-creating-yang-xml-from-config-snippets-for-ztp.md

 The final configuration required for each of the routers post ZTP is already present on the ZTP node.

-Ssh to the ZTP node and drop into the `/var/www/html/configs/` directory:
+SSH to the ZTP node and drop into the `/var/www/html/configs/` directory:

 ```